A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Redesigning the ORVAC trial

-The distribution of the posterior means when the super model was generating data is shown in Figure \ref{fig:sim_est_super}.
-The corresponding plots for when the exponential and Weibull models were generating data are given in the appendix, see Figures \ref{fig:sim_est_exp} and \ref{fig:sim_est_weib}, respectively.
-What is clear from these distributions is that biased estimates of the treatment effect can be observed.
-In particular, when the Weibull model is generating data, fitting the exponential model underestimates the treatment effect.
-Similarly, when the data were generated from the super model, fitting the exponential and Weibull models under and over estimates the treatment effect, respectively.
-In addition, this under/over estimation appears to become worse as the size of the effect of treatment increases.
-Overall, regardless of which model generated the data, the general Bayesian model appears to provide the least biased estimate of the treatment effect.
+The above simulation study was extended to consider all four analysis models (as described above) with a fixed sample size of 1,000.
+The results from this simulation study are shown in Figure \ref{fig:sim_est_super} which shows the distribution of the posterior modes when the super model generated the data.
+The corresponding plots for when the exponential and Weibull models generated the data are shown in the Supplementary Material, see Figures SM.4 and SM.5, respectively.
+What is clear from these distributions is that biased estimates of the treatment effect were observed depending on the model used to generate data and the model used to draw inference.
+For example, when the exponential model generated the data, all models provided relatively unbiased estimates of treatment effect with similar spread around the mean.
+When the Weibull model generated data, the exponential model underestimated the treatment effect while the Weibull and general Bayesian models provided relatively unbiased estimates.
+The piecewise exponential model yielded relatively unbiased estimates for small to moderate effect sizes but biased estimates were observed for larger effect sizes.
+When the data were generated from the super model, the exponential and piecewise exponential models generally underestimated the effect of treatment, while the Weibull model overestimated this effect.
+This under/overestimation became worse as the effect of treatment increased.

+The above results are reflected in the mean squared errors (MSEs) given in Table \ref{tab:mse_trial} which compare the posterior modes to the assumed treatment effect.
+In particular, all analysis models provided similar MSEs when the exponential model generated the data, and the Weibull and general Bayesian models provided similar MSEs when the Weibull model generated the data.
+When the super model generated the data, the MSEs for the general Bayesian model were consistently low while the MSEs for the other three analysis models had substantial increases with the assumed treatment effect.